 Pear shaped diamond rings must include an angled prong that protects the pointed tip of the diamond.
 If you are looking for a setting that shows off the unique shape of the diamond, a simple solitaire is the best choice.
 This setting features six prongs that gently secure your diamond.
 A pure, simple band of precious metal allows your diamond to take the spotlight.

 If you are looking for a bit more sparkle, many six-prong settings feature dazzling diamond accents and elegant details.

 If you prefer modern styles, consider a bezel-set pear shaped ring.
 This setting is great for a teardrop diamond because a bezel is a solid strip of precious metal that wraps around the diamond, protecting it.
 We adore this mixture of a unique diamond set in a pure, streamlined setting.

-If, however, you adore glamorous, ethereal styles, set your pear shaped diamond in a stunning fancy shaped halo.
+If, however, you love glamorous styles, set your pear diamond in a stunning fancy shaped halo.
 This style features a gorgeous halo of diamond accents that surround the center gemstone, creating a ring of pure light.
 Halos look particularly gorgeous with fancy shaped diamonds!

 Pear Shaped Colored Gemstones